LinguaLatina/texts/README.md

-# Lingua Latin project: text corpora
+# *Lingua Latina Legenda* project: text corpora

-A repository of rigorously curated citable Latin texts, part of the [Lingua Latina](https://lingualatina.github.io/) collaboration.
+A repository of rigorously curated citable Latin texts, part of the [Lingua Latina Legenda](https://lingualatina.github.io/) project.

 See the web page at <https://lingualatina.github.io/texts/>.